oroinc/documentation/user/storefront/getting-started/common-controls.rst

 Search is the fastest way to find a specific product:

-1. Click the |IcSearch| search icon at the top of the screen.
+1. Click the |Search-SVG| search icon at the top of the screen.
 2. Type in the search key into the text field.
 3. Click **Enter**.